Mugen-Spiegel/DJANGO_PROJECT/README.md

 1. Download The Docker and Docker Compose for your environment.
-2. docker-compose -f docker-compose-mysql.yml up.
+2. after installing of docker, execute the "docker-compose -f docker-compose-mysql.yml up"
 NOTE:
 (IMPORTANT) Wait for 2 minute before to execute the step 3 just to make sure that the database is ready.

-3. open another terminal and run the docker-compose -f docker-compose-inventory.yml up.
-The application is ready when the container is finish to build
+3. open another terminal and execute the "docker-compose -f docker-compose-inventory.yml up" The application is ready when the container is finish to build

 You should see this
 ************************************************************************